Santhoshi003/dex-amm/README.md

 amountOut = numerator / denominator
 ```

-* 99.7% of input is used for price calculation
+* 99.7% of the input amount is used for pricing
-* 0.3% stays in the pool as fees
+* 0.3% remains in the pool as fees
-* Fees are automatically distributed via increased reserves
+* Fees are automatically distributed through increased reserves

 ---

 ### LP Token Minting

-#### Initial Liquidity (First Provider)
+#### Initial Liquidity

+For the first liquidity provider:

 ```
 liquidityMinted = sqrt(amountA × amountB)
 ```

-* First provider sets the initial price
-* LP shares represent 100% of the pool
+This provider sets the initial price and owns 100% of the pool.

 #### Subsequent Liquidity

+For later providers:

 ```
 liquidityMinted = (amountA × totalLiquidity) / reserveA
 ```

-* Ensures price ratio is preserved
-* LP shares represent proportional ownership
+This ensures the existing price ratio is preserved and LP shares represent proportional ownership.

 ---

 ### Liquidity Removal

-When LP tokens are burned:
+When LP shares are burned:

 ```
 amountA = (liquidityBurned × reserveA) / totalLiquidity
 amountB = (liquidityBurned × reserveB) / totalLiquidity
 ```

-This guarantees:

-* Fair withdrawal
-* Fees earned are included automatically
+This guarantees fair withdrawal including accumulated fees.

 ---